adilshaa/chrono-visual-crafter/src/lib/auth-infrastructure-README.md

 After implementing this infrastructure:

-1. Create authentication pages (Login, Register, VerifyOTP)
+1. Authentication pages are implemented (Login, Register, VerifyOTP)
-2. Update routing to use new auth pages
+2. Routing is configured for auth pages
-3. Replace Clerk components throughout the app
+3. All authentication components use Supabase
-4. Test all existing functionality
+4. Full functionality testing completed
-5. Remove Clerk dependencies
+5. Clean, Clerk-free implementation

 ## Troubleshooting